0gmec/SBA5-meccas/README.md

 Posts include an Edit button that loads content back into the form.
 Once edited, the post replaces the original and updates its timestamp.

 ### Post Deletion
 Each post includes a **Delete** button.
-Deletion removes the post from both the UI and `localStorage`.
+Deletion removes the post from both the UI and localStorage.

 ---